 This refers back to the code sample above.
 As programmers, we might want to do a lot of functionality with just one line of code.
 However, spreading code over many lines is better than having one line do all the work.

 This means your code should be easily readable, Instead of using single-letter variables or not indenting (however, Python forces this).
 Use what will be read and easily understood by yourself and other developers.
 Remember Code is read more often than it’s written

 Programming is full of best practices that programmers should strive for in their code.
-Skirting these practices for a quick hack may be tempting, but can lead to a rat’s nest of inconsistent, unreadable code.
+Skirting these practices for a quick hack may be tempting but can lead to a rat’s nest of inconsistent, unreadable code.

-It turns out that having three or four different ways to write code that does the same thing is a double-edged sword: you have flexibility in how you write code, but now you have to learn every possible way it could have been written in order to read it.
+It turns out that having three or four different ways to write code that does the same thing is a double-edged sword: you have flexibility in how you write code, but now you have to learn every possible way it could have been written to read it.
 This flexibility isn’t worth the 3x or 4x effort needed to learn a programming language.

 This line is a joke.
 Guido van Rossum, the creator of Python, is Dutch.
-Learning or recalling a rule in Python would be easier for him than it would be anybody else, on average.
+Learning or recalling a rule in Python would be easier for him than it would be for anybody else, on average.

-This simply tells us that we should not spend too much time planning and pre-optimizing; get something down that does the job and iterate on it.
+This tells us that we should not spend too much time planning and pre-optimizing; get something down that does the job and iterate on it.
 Don’t procrastinate and Don’t put off the inevitable